 Each of these logos has something about them which conveys a message.
 You could even show them to someone who doesn’t speak English, and chances are they can associate these images with their band.

 With these new followers in mind, it’s a good idea to buy a few SoundCloud followers to make sure they don’t dismiss you right away.
 Music fans will listen to a good song, but getting them to follow you takes an already strong following.
-You have to look successful to be successful in this industry.
+You have to look successful to be successful in this, just like nearly every other, industry.